Can You Bring Skin Care Products On a Plane? 2023

 Skin care devices and tools are good to go in both carry-on and checked baggage without any restrictions.

-As I said, there are different rules depending on how you are getting the skincare product on the plane.
+As I said perviously, there are different rules depending on how you are getting the skincare product on the plane.

-If you are putting your skincare products in your checked luggage, then there are no restrictions.
+If you are putting your skincare products in your checked luggage, then there are no limits or restrictions.

 Here is an answer from the TSA customer service stated that liquid, gel, and cream skincare are allowed in checked bags with no quantity limitations or packing requirements.

-So feel free to load your bags up with as many skincare products as you want.
+So feel free to load your bag up with as many skincare products as you want.
 Nobody will tell you no.

-Although do bear in mind some people have reported that their checked luggage has been opened when they put a lot of beauty products in there ( I suppose it does look suspicious), so be careful.
+keep in mind that some travelers have reported that their checked suitcase has been opened when they put a lot of beauty products in there ( I suppose the products locks dense or block the screening machine from scanning the bag), so be careful.

 How Many Skincare Products Can You Bring on a Plane?